codemagic-ci-cd/codemagic-docs/content/getting-started/adding-apps-from-custom-sources.md

 ### Generating a key pair in Codemagic

-On clicking **Generate key pair**, Codemagic creates a secure 4096 bit key pair.
+On clicking **Generate key pair**, Codemagic creates a secure 4096 bit SSH key pair.
 The private key will be used in Codemagic and the public key must be added to your repository settings.
 Click **Copy to clipboard** to copy the public key.

 * If your repository is hosted on [GitHub](https://developer.github.com/v3/guides/managing-deploy-keys/#setup-2), [GitLab](https://www.deployhq.com/support/projects/updating-your-project-repository/uploading-your-public-key-to-gitlab-manually) or [Bitbucket](https://confluence.atlassian.com/bitbucket/use-access-keys-294486051.html), add the public key to your repository's access/deployment keys.
 * For self-hosted repositories, request your git server admins to allow access for the provided public key.